Sigmmma/c20/src/content/general/scripting/readme.md

 ```

 ## Global variables
 A _global variable_ is a value of a fixed [type](#value-types) that can be set and used by any [script thread](#script-threads) at any time.
 These variables are given a place in memory so they can be used by scripts over the course of gameplay and are saved in checkpoints.
-HaloScript did **not** have the notion of [local variables][local] until their introduction in Halo 4's iteration of Halo Script.
+HaloScript did **not** have the notion of [local variables][local] until their introduction in Halo 4's iteration of HaloScript.

 You can only declare globals within scenario scripts.
 Global variables cannot be declared in the developer console, though you can use or update any that were already initialized by the loaded scenario.